 For a Line of Credit Agreement, the Effective Date refers to the date on which the agreement comes into effect – this means that on this date, you can start taking Cash Advances up to your available Credit Limit.
 The Effective Date of a Cash Advance is the day when the requested funds are supposed to be received by the borrower.

 Fair Isaac Corporation (FICO) Score:

-Created by the Fair Isaac Corporation, FICO is the first credit score representing a person’s ability to repay a loan.
+Created by the Fair Isaac Corporation, FICO is the first credit score, it represents a person’s ability to repay a Loan.

-An arrangement where a lender provides funds to a borrower based on an agreement that the amount will be repaid (and in most cases with interest or fees).
+A Loan is an arrangement between a Lender and a borrower, where the Lender provides funds to the borrower based on an agreement that the amount will be repaid (and in most cases, with interest and/or fees).